choresh/nestjs-query-simple-website/docs/codeDocs/interfaces/DatoOptions.md

 • `Optional` **collection**: `string`

-The name of the dato's collection at MongoDB.
+The dato collection name at MongoDB.

 #### Defined in